In 1946, Solomon Asch wrote a paper on how shape language and the physical aspects of a character affect the emotional

 Body language and overall posture of the character has more weight of emotion compared to facial expressions (eyes, eyebrows, lips and so on)

 Some designers argue that color is more effective in conveying emotions; however, you should know that color theory is pretty subjective and can be interpreted in different ways from culture to culture.
 Shape language, on the other hand, seems to have a universal meaning making it much more important for designers and brands.

-(We have a complete and simple guide on using color for a character, you can check it out on the Color theory on character design page.)
+(We have a complete and simple guide on using color for a character, you can check it out on the Color theory on the character design page.)

 Colam also says Communicating a personality through body language ,and the silhouette is far more potent than only showing emotion through facial expression.
 That’s why we usually tend to draw the body first and then add more details with the face.

 What’s more, is that we often assign qualities to a person or a character in our subconscious only by perceiving them as a combination of shapes.